-MSFragger is an ultrafast database search tool for peptide identifications in mass spectrometry-based proteomics.
+MSFragger is an ultrafast database search tool for peptide identification in mass spectrometry-based proteomics.
 While we provide a stand-alone Graphical User interface FragPipe for running MSFragger, here we describe the implementation of MSFragger as a processing node in the Thermo Scientific Proteome Discoverer (PD) environment.
 We also provide PeptideProphet (via Philosopher) as part of the PD processing node, enabling downstream processing of MSFragger search results in PD using either Percolator or PeptideProphet.

 The following workflows have been tested and should be fully supported with our MSFragger and PeptideProphet(Philosopher) PD nodes: